 All along the Promenade and the queue, the Franco-Iranian artist Sepand Danesh has designed a journey going between games and relaxation.
 His furniture and sculptures symbolise universal attitudes and emotions such as reverie or contemplation.

-They will also be a playground for children who can discover QR codes hidden deep inside the work, in order to create a unique experience that resembles a treasure hunt whose goal is "to go against the grain with artistic creation and to show how everyone can perceive it".
+They are also a playground for children who can discover QR codes hidden deep inside the work, in order to create a unique experience that resembles a treasure hunt whose goal is "to go against the grain with artistic creation and to show how everyone can perceive it".

 Through this artistic display, Sepand Danesh embodies a universal vision of art and invites visitors to grasp hold of it.